Research Instruction & Information Literacy

 - We can point your students to relevant statistics, government documents, professional associations, and foundation-funded research.

-- If you have a trip to the library on your syllabus, let us know by emailing the Writing and Research Center.
+- If you have a trip to the library on your syllabus, let us know by emailing the Library Instruction Program.
 Include your course number, section number, and preferred date and time.
 We’ll get back to you, usually within a few hours.

 - When making an appointment it's a huge help to us if you attach the assignment the class is working on.